 - "Oooh, you leaped a bunch of mushrooms, I'm so impressed."

-- In Maximo, each time you rescue a sorceress, you can choose a "kiss" as your reward.
+- In Maximo: Ghosts to Glory, each time you rescue a sorceress, you can choose a "kiss" as your reward.
 It occupies a valuable slot in your powerup menu, but if you carry all four kisses to the end of the game, you unlock a concept art gallery.

 - Lynn in Summon Night: Swordcraft Story 2 offers one (or several) to the main character regardless of the main character's gender.

-- A Type 2 subversion can be found in Resident Evil 4, where Ashley Graham offers to "do some overtime" with Leon after he rescues her.
+- Resident Evil 4, where Ashley Graham offers to "do some overtime" with Leon after he rescues her.
 It doesn't take long for him to decide to say no.

 - An optional action in King's Quest III after rescuing Rosella.
 It also shows up in King's Quest II (Graham and Valanice), King's Quest VI (Alexander and Cassima), and King's Quest VII (Edgar and Rosella).

-- In Chibi Robo, Mrs. Sanderson gives one to Mr. Sanderson after he and Chibi defeat all the mega Spydorz and the Queen Spydor, leading to an Aww, Look!
+- In Chibi-Robo!, Mrs. Sanderson gives one to Mr. Sanderson after he and Chibi defeat all the mega Spydorz and the Queen Spydor, leading to an Aw, Look!
 They Really Do Love Each Other moment.

 - Castle Crashers features this no less than three times.
 It is taken to new levels of Victory by the fact that the winning Knight has to fight his fellow Knights to win her kiss!

-- In freeware game Spelunky, this is the player's reward for rescuing damsels trapped in the caves, and on a good run you might get half a dozen kisses.
+- This is the player's reward for rescuing damsels trapped in the caves, and on a good run you might get half a dozen kisses.
 Each one happens to give you extra health.
 There are also, however, "kissing parlors" where you can pay for a kiss with the same healing effects, apparently under duress since they also reward you if you "rescue" them from there.